LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/threaded_1.rst

 When no goal succeeds and one of the goals throws an exception, the predicate call re-throws that exception.

-When the predicate argument is neither a conjunction not a disjunction of goals, no threads are used.
+When the predicate argument is neither a conjunction nor a disjunction of goals, no threads are used.
 In this case, the predicate call is equivalent to a ``once/1`` predicate call.